Lahaul and Spiti district: Administrative

-Lahaul and Spiti district borders the districts of Kullu, Kangra, and Chamba to the south; Chamba to the west; Jammu and Kashmir and Ladakh union territories to the north; Tibet (China) to the east, and Kinnaur district to the southeast.
+Lahaul and Spiti district borders the districts of Kullu, Kangra, and Chamba to the south; Chamba to the west; Jammu and Kashmir and Ladakh union territories to the north; Tibet to the east, and Kinnaur district to the southeast.

-Lahaul and Spiti district is subdivided into two development blocks, Lahaul and Spiti.
+Lahaul and Spiti district is subdivided into 3 sub-divisions (Keylong, Kaza, and Udaipur), 2 tehsils (Lahaul headquartered at Keylong and Spiti headquartered at Kaza), 1 sub-tehsil at Udaipur under the Lahaul tehsil, 2 community development blocks (Lahaul at Keylong and Spiti at Kaza), 41 gram panchayat (28 in Lahaul and 13 in Spiti).

 History

 Lahaul

 The 'Kulu Vase', dating to the first century B.C., which was found near Gondhla monastery in the mid-19th century.

 Pre-modern and early modern

 Lahaul was under the influence of the kingdom of Ladakh until the early 17th century.
 But the rulers of Chamba and Kullu also vied for control over Lahaul in that period.
 In the 17th century, Lahaul came under the influence of the Rajas of Kullu, particularly under the reign of Raja Biddhi Singh (r.
 1672-1688) and his successor Raja Man Singh (r.
 1688-1719).
-In the early 19th century, Sikh forces captured Lahaul.
+In the early 19th century, Dogra forces captured Lahaul.
 After the Anglo-Sikh War of 1845-46, Lahaul came under the rule of the British Raj.